ClickHouse/clickhouse-rs/README.md

     ```
     </details>
 * `DateTime` maps to/from `u32` or a newtype around it and represents a number of seconds elapsed since UNIX epoch.
+The following external types are supported:
-Also, [`time::OffsetDateTime`](https://docs.rs/time/latest/time/struct.OffsetDateTime.html) is supported by using `serde::time::datetime`, that requires the `time` feature. `chrono::DateTime<Utc>` is supported by using `serde::chrono::datetime`, which requires the `chrono` feature.
+    * [`time::OffsetDateTime`](https://docs.rs/time/latest/time/struct.OffsetDateTime.html) is supported by using `serde::time::datetime`, requiring the `time` feature.
+    * [`chrono::DateTime<Utc>`](https://docs.rs/chrono/latest/chrono/struct.DateTime.html) is supported by using `serde::chrono::datetime`, requiring the `chrono` feature.
     <details>
     <summary>Example</summary>